The Full Array Of Crimes Associated With Marijuana

 Regardless, in Pennsylvania, marijuana is still considered an illegal drug.
 The federal government also still classifies it as an illegal Schedule I substance.
 Anyone facing marijuana possession or delivery charges, from white collar executives to college students, should learn about potential defense options from a qualified attorney.

-If you or a loved one is facing marijuana possession charges and lives in West Chester or Reading, don't hesitate to contact Law Offices of Kelly & Conte.
+If you or a loved one is facing marijuana possession charges and lives in West Chester or Reading, don’t hesitate to contact Bellwoar Kelly, LLP.
 Schedule a free initial consultation with us and call 610-314-7066.

 Marijuana Penalties In Pennsylvania

 Charges involving marijuana may lead to lengthy jail time and heavy fines.
 Sentencing depends on a variety of factors, including the amount of marijuana at issue and prior convictions.

 - Possession of marijuana: Possessing 30 grams or less of marijuana is a misdemeanor and carries up to 30 days in jail and/or a fine of $500.

 - Possession with intent to deliver: Depending on the amount, selling or distributing marijuana is a felony that carries potential jail time of up to 10 years and a fine of up to $100,000.

 - Possession of paraphernalia: This is a misdemeanor that carries a penalty of up to a year in jail as well as a $2,500 fine.

 - Federal marijuana trafficking: Federal drug charges have the potential for significant penalties.
 A federal trafficking charge for less than 50 kilograms carries a sentence of up to five years in jail and a fine of up to $250,000.
 Trafficking a large amount, over 1,000 kilograms, carries a mandatory minimum penalty of 10 years.
 The maximum penalty is life in prison and a fine of up to $10 million.